 Stay up to date on current economic trends and developments by following ADM on Twitter, Facebook, and LinkedIn.
 We help businesses react swiftly to changing market conditions by providing valuable insights, including interest rate analysis and coverage of FOMC Meetings.

-And keep in mind, businesses who need the MOST safety and the MOST return their cash reserves can always turn to ADM for help.
-Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash and the most competitive returns available.
+And keep in mind, businesses who need safety and competitive returns for their cash reserves can always turn to ADM for help.
+Our American Money Market Account™ – AMMA™ for short – delivers access to the ultimate protection for business cash and the nationally competitive returns.